phuria/about-me/README.md

 `September 2017`

 Simple 2D Arcade game written in 24 hours.
+Support for multiplatform and gamepad controllers.

 ### ModiAssembler